Logo DesignBrand Strategy & PositioningModern Graphic Design

 2. Instagram: Capturing Moments in a Square

-The journey of Instagram’s logo is similar to that of a Polaroid – it started from something simple and became more lively as time passed.
+The journey of Instagram’s logo is similar to that of a Polaroid – it started simple and grew more lively over time.
 But at its heart, it has always been about the square.

 The Instagram logo has come into its own: